xKrystalx/Steam-API-Project/README.md

 # Steam-API-Project
 [Old] Recommend a random game from user's library.
 Part of a small university task.
+Built with Meteor.js

 ##Features
 - Game overview